 In the Senior year Molecular Biology majors will have the opportunity to demonstrate that they can think independently and creatively about the field and can use the research tools of the discipline.
 In addition, they will have the opportunity to discuss important information about their theses with other students and faculty.

-The senior exercise for molecular biology students can be fulfilled by an Experimental Senior Thesis which comprises two semesters of research in a Pomona College laboratory MB194A,B or working on a grant proposal for two semesters also in your senior year that will result in a Senior Library Thesis-Grant Proposal, MOBI191A,B. The same type of general deadlines and guidelines apply to students enrolled in MOBI191A,B. Both exercises culminate in the writing of a comprehensive Research Report (written thesis) or grant proposal, respectively, and an oral presentation at the molecular biology symposium.
+The senior exercise for molecular biology students can be fulfilled by an Experimental Senior Thesis which comprises two semesters of research in a Pomona College laboratory MB194A,B or working on a grant proposal for two semesters that will result in a Senior Library Thesis-Grant Proposal, MOBI191A,B. The same type of general deadlines and guidelines apply to students enrolled in MOBI191A,B. Both exercises culminate in the writing of a comprehensive Research Report (written thesis) or grant proposal, respectively, and an oral presentation at the molecular biology symposium.

 In order to complete the requirements for the senior exercise, you must: